city72/city-72/README.md

    ```sh
     $ heroku addons:add cloudinary:bronze -a YOURAPPNAME
    ```
-* **cloudinary (free option)** This version of the add-on is free.
+* **cloudinary (FREE option)** This version of the add-on is free.
 Only use the free version of this add-on for testing purposes.

    ```sh
     $ heroku addons:add cloudinary -a YOURAPPNAME